Skip over main navigation

 The key things to check are that:

-• All of the child or young person’s special educational needs (“SEN”) are set out in Section B;
+• all of the child or young person’s SEN are set out in section B

-• All of the special educational provision (the extra help they need with learning) required by the child or young person is set out in Section F;
+• all of the special educational provision (the extra help they need with learning) required by the child or young person is set out in section F, and

-• If a school, college or other setting is named in Section I, then it must admit the child or young person for whom the EHC plan is maintained (this duty applies to almost all schools and other settings – for more information see the section on choosing a school).
+• if a school, college or other setting is named in Section I, then it must admit the child or young person for whom the EHC plan is maintained (this duty applies to almost all schools and other settings – for more information see our page on choosing a school).

 Can the sections of the EHC plan be combined?

-No – there is a legal requirement to keep the sections of the EHC plan separate so that it is clear what needs and provision are in what section.
+No – the law says the sections of the EHC plan must be kept separate, so that it is clear what needs and provision are in what section.

-LAs are only legally required to secure the special educational provision set out in Section F so if this is unclear, or put into the wrong section, then the child or young person may not receive the special educational provision they need.
+Local authorities (LAs) are only legally required to secure the special educational provision set out in section F. If provision is written in a way which is unclear, or put into the wrong section, then your EHC plan is likely to be very difficult to enforce, meaning your child or young person may not receive the special educational provision they need.

-If you haven’t been able to find the answer to your question on this page or in our EHC plan checklist, our FAQs on EHC needs assessments contain further information about what should be contained in an EHC plan.
+If you haven’t been able to find the answer to your question on this page or in our EHC plan checklist, you may find our FAQs on EHC needs assessments and plans helpful as these contain further information about what should be contained in an EHC plan.

 Published: 16th April, 2018